 - Lighten it up, use half fat cheese and butter, but please note this may give you a less creamy risotto.

 - Make it creamier, if I feel that I want an even creamier risotto I add a heaped tablespoon or two of creme fraiche after I add the cheese.
 Check out this Mushroom and Pea Risotto for a really creamy, rich risotto!

 - Add more veggies, spinach is great in this as is asparagus.

-- 1 tbsp light olive oil a light or mild olive oil is best.
+- 1 tablespoon light olive oil a light or mild olive oil is best.

 - 1 medium white onion (150g) chopped finely